Bulliby/Rasterix/README.md

-# Rasterix (Work in progress)
+# Rasterix

-Move a 3D object with the php gd library.
+Move a 3D object in php with GD.

 ![screenshot of object](Screenshot.png)

+> Has been realized thanks to [Scratchpixel](https://www.scratchapixel.com/)